Lecture Notes in Cosmology: Line-of-sight integration

-In Fig.~\ref{Fig:VisibilityfunPlot} we plot the numerical calculation of the visibility function performed with CLASS for the standard model.
+In Fig.~\ref{Fig:VisibilityfunPlot}, we plot the numerical calculation of the visibility function performed with CLASS for the standard model.
 Note the peak at about $z = 1000$, which has always been our reference for the recombination redshift.
-Note also another peak at about $z = 10$, representing the epoch of \textbf{reionisation}.
-Until now we have used the peakedness of the visibility function as if it were a Dirac delta $\delta(\eta - \eta_*)$, i.e. we have made the \textbf{sudden recombination approximation}.
-From Fig.~\ref{Fig:VisibilityfunPlot} we can appreciate that it is a good approximation (mind the logarithmic scale there).
+Note also another peak at about $z = 10$, representing the epoch of \textbf{reionization}.
+Until now, we have treated the visibility function as if it were a Dirac delta $\delta(\eta - \eta_*)$: this is known as the \textbf{sudden recombination approximation}.
+From Fig.~\ref{Fig:VisibilityfunPlot}, we can appreciate that it is a good approximation (mind the logarithmic scale there).
 As usual, in cosmology but not only, the calculations get more and more complicated and impossible to do analytically the more precision we demand.